-For, in general, a one-level criterion of identity for Fs will be equivalent to a conjunction of a statement of necessary, and a statement of sufficient, conditions.
+For, in general, a one-level criterion of identity for Fs as explained above is equivalent to the conjunction of:

-(3) for any x, for any y, if x is an F and y is an F then x=y if Rxy.
+If x is an F then if y is an F and Rxy then x=y

 This conclusion is, of course, in agreement with Lewis’s view that there are no genuine problems about identity as such (Lewis 1986, Ch.
 4), but it is in tension with the thought that sortal concepts, as distinct from adjectival concepts, are to be characterised by their involvement of criteria of identity as well as criteria of application.